Petar Musa

-Petar Musa ([pětar mûsa]; born 4 March 1998) is a Croatian professional footballer who plays as a forward for Portuguese club Benfica and the Croatia national team.
+Petar Musa ([pětar mûsa]; born 4 March 1998) is a Croatian professional footballer who plays as a striker for Major League Soccer club FC Dallas and the Croatia national team.

 Club career

 Early career

 Born in Zagreb, Musa started playing football in the Hrvatski Dragovoljac youth system, before joining NK Zagreb in 2007.
 He made his first team debut on 1 March 2016 in the Prva HNL in a 3–0 away loss to Slaven Belupo.
 Musa eventually made six appearances for his team, as they were relegated to the 2.
 HNL.

 Slavia Prague

 Musa was signed by Slavia Prague in 2017, but he was immediately loaned out to Viktoria Žižkov in the Czech National Football League.
 He scored 12 goals in 37 games on loan, but during the winter transfer window, he was loaned to Slovan Liberec in February 2019, making his debut in the Czech First League on 16 February in a 2–1 away loss against Baník Ostrava.

 During the first half of 2019–20, Musa began displaying an impressive goalscoring form, scoring seven goals for his team, including a brace against Mladá Boleslav on 27 October, which led Slavia Prague to recall him from his loan and integrating him into the club's first team.
 In the league season, Musa scored Slavia's goal in the 1–1 draw to rivals Sparta Prague in the Prague derby, the winning goal in a 1–0 away victory over 1.
 FK Příbram, netted a brace in the 4–0 home victory over FK Jablonec.
 He finished the season as the league's top scorer alongside Libor Kozák, with 14 goals.
 In doing so, he became the youngest ever player (aged 22 years and 122 days) to achieve that feat.

 Despite being scouted by a number of established European teams, Musa decided to stay in Prague for another season in order to continue his development.
 However, he fell into a scoring drought and was loaned for the remainder of the season to German Bundesliga side 1.
 FC Union Berlin on 1 February 2021, at the last day of the 2020–21 winter transfer window.
 The loan fee paid to Slavia Prague was reported as €200,000 by sports magazine Kicker.
 On 17 April, he scored his first Bundesliga goal in a 2–1 home victory over VfB Stuttgart, but he added no more goals in 14 games for the rest of the season.

 Instead of returning to Slavia Prague, Musa was sent on a season-long loan to Portuguese Primeira Liga side Boavista on 25 August 2021, with an option to buy.
-He scored 12 goals and proving four assists, helping his side to a 12th place finish, as Boavista triggered Musa's buyout clause of €3.5 million.
+He scored 12 goals and provided four assists, helping his side to a 12th place finish, as Boavista triggered Musa's buyout clause of €3.5 million.